JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 For generating the depth pyramid, I ported the FidelityFX Single Pass Downsampler (SPD) to Bevy.
 SPD lets us perform the downsampling very efficiently, entirely in a single compute dispatch.
 You could use multiple raster passes, but that's extremely expensive in both CPU time (command recording and wgpu resource tracking), and GPU time (bandwidth reading/writing between passes, pipeline bubbles as the GPU spins up and down between passes).

 For now, we're actually using two compute dispatches, not one.
 Wgpu lacks support for globallycoherent buffers, so we have to split the dispatch in two to ensure writes made by the first are visible to the second.
-I also did not implement the subgroup version of SPD, as wgpu lacked support at the time (it has it now, minus quads, which SPD does need).
+I also did not implement the subgroup version of SPD, as wgpu lacked support at the time (it has it now, minus quad operations, which SPD does need).
 Still very fast despite these small deficiencies.

 One important note is that we need to ensure that the depth pyramid is conservative.
 For non-power-of-two depth textures, for instance, we might need special handling of the downsampling.
 Same for when we sample the depth pyramid during occlusion culling.
 I haven't done anything special to handle this, but it seems to work well enough.
-I'm not entirely confident in the edge cases here.
+I'm not entirely confident in the edge cases here though.

 ![Depth pyramid](depth_pyramid.png)